 Identify relevant concepts: one of the most difficult tasks when you are new in a research field is to learn the “language” of the field.
 Open Knowledge Maps makes it easier for you by labeling research areas with relevant concepts.

-Find open content: our knowledge maps include both closed and open access papers.
-However we highlight open access papers - and the majority of those papers can be read from within the interface.
+Find open content: our knowledge maps include both closed and open access documents.
+However we highlight open access documents - and the majority of those documents can be read from within the interface.
 And if not, the fulltext is only a click away.

-An Open Knowledge Maps visualization presents you with a topical overview for your search term.
-It is based on the 100 most relevant documents for your search term.
+A Knowledge Map presents you with a topical overview for your search query based on the 100 most relevant documents matching your query.

 We use text similarity to create the knowledge maps.
-The algorithm groups those papers together that have many words in common.
+The algorithm groups those documents together that have many words in common.

-The visualization is intended to give you a head start on your literature search.
-You can also use Open Knowledge Maps to stay up-to-date - just limit your search to the most recent papers in the options.
+The visualization is intended to give you a head start on your scholarly search.
+You can identify relevant areas at a glance and documents related to them.

 ... we want to turn discovery into an open and collaborative process.
 By sharing the results of our discoveries, we can save valuable time and build on top of each other's knowledge.
 Watch the video below to find out what this could look like: